symfony/symfony-docs/components/security/firewall.rst

 The Firewall and Security Context
 =================================

-Central to the Security Component is the security context, which is an instance of :class:`Symfony\\Component\\Security\\Core\\SecurityContextInterface`.
+Central to the Security component is the security context, which is an instance of :class:`Symfony\\Component\\Security\\Core\\SecurityContextInterface`.
 When all steps in the process of authenticating the user have been taken successfully, you can ask the security context if the authenticated user has access to a